wurmlab/sequenceserver/README.md

     # Install bundler gem to install Ruby dependencies
     gem install bundler

-    # Move to where you downloaded or clone seqserv
+    # Move to where you downloaded or cloned seqserv
     cd sequenceserver

     # Use bundler to install Ruby dependencies